 |4||A number formatted as a date:||01 August 2008||39661|

 |6||A number formatted as a fraction:||1 3/4||1.75|

 To format data in Excel cells, you first need to select the cells to be formatted.
-Some of the more popular formatting options can then be accessed directly from the formatting toolbar.
-In particular, Excel 2007 and Excel 2010 have many of the data formatting options on the Home tab of the ribbon.
+Some of the more popular formatting options can then be accessed directly from the Home tab of the ribbon (see below).

 However, for the full menu of formatting options, you will need to use the 'Format Cells' dialog box, which can be accessed by any of the following methods:

 The 'Format Cells' dialog box is shown on the leftabove.

 Make sure that the Number tab at the top of the dialog box is selected then, from the Category options (on the left of the dialog box, select the Excel formatting type that you want to apply to your cell (e.g. Number, Percentage, Date, etc).

 When you select a category, you may be presented with further options on the right hand side of the dialog box, which you can use to specify your formatting style.